fabianmartins/alienattack.workshop/README.md

 }
 ~~~

+**-- FastFix --**
+Use the results that you have got from the deployment.
+They will help you to fill the gaps on that file.

 **IMPORTANT**

 * In the future, when doing this on your own computer, be sure of saving the file using UTF-8 (pure text).
 Avoid editors that save the files with special characters